MicrosoftDocs/EMDocs/EMDocs/Solutions/fasttrack-center-benefit-process-for-ems-microsoft-responsibilities.md

   - Administrative notifications and alerts.

 ### Enable phase - Intune

 Provide guidance about:

+-   Configuring identities to be used by Intune, by either leveraging your on-premises Active Directory or cloud identities (Azure Active Directory).

 -   Licensing your end users.

--   Configuring identities to be used by Intune, by either leveraging your on-premises Active Directory or cloud identities.

 -   Adding users to your Intune subscription, defining IT admin roles, and creating user and device groups.

 -   Configuring your Mobile Device Management MDM) authority, based on your management needs, including:

-    -   Setting Intune as your MDM authority when Intune is your only MDM solution or is in conjunction with Mobile Device Management for Office 365.
+    -   Setting Intune as your MDM authority when Intune is your only MDM solution.

     -   Setting System Center Configuration Manager as your MDM authority if you have an existing implementation of Configuration Manager and you want to expand its management capabilities with Intune.